AngaBlue/picklesaurus/README.md

 # Picklesaurus - 2023 Weir Warman Competition Entry
-Welcome to the Picklesaurus code repository bootstrapped with PlatformIO.
+Welcome to the Picklesaurus code repository for entry into the 2023 Wier Warman competition.

 ## Structure
 This project uses PlatformIO's default project structure.